HaavardM/HavissIoT-Server/README.md

 Other information:
 - Im not planning to create my own MQTT broker.
 The "server" side of the project is just an application for analyzing the data.
 - I have very limited programming experience.
 So please dont be to harsh when my code is bad.. :)
+- The serverside application will be written in java
+- The clients will be written in the language most appropiate for the platform (C/C++, java, etc)